cybertraining-dsc/fa20-523-302/project/project.md

 First, the data has to be downloaded from the MotionSense project on GitHub.
 A basic descriptive analysis will be performed, visualizing the sensor values for each movement class over time.
 During the data acquisition, the sensors are sampled at a 50hz rate.
 Since the dataset is a timeseries, classification methods that take advantage of historical datapoints will be the most effective.
 The Keras Long Short Term Memory classifier implementation is used for this task.
 The dataset is first split into its various classes of motion using the one-hot-encoded matrix to filter out each class.
 Each class is then subdivided into one-second 'windows', each with 50 entries.
 Each window is offset by 10 entries from the previous window.
+The use of windows allows the model to remain small in size, while still gathering enough information to make accurate classifications.
+The hyperparameters that can be tuned include:

+- Window size (50)
+- Window offset (10)
+- LSTM size (50)
+- Dense layer size (50)
+- Batch size (64)
+- Epochs (15)
+- Dropout ratio (0.5)

-The resulting data structure is a 3-dimensional array of shape (107434, 12, 50) for the training set and (32439, 12, 50).
+The resulting data structure is a 3-dimensional array of shape (107434, 12, 50) for the training set and (32439, 12, 50) for the testing set.
 The dimensions correspond to the number of windows, the number of movement features, and the number of samples per window, respectively.
 These windows are then paired with their corresponding movement classifications and fed into a Keras LSTM workflow.
-This workflow is executed on a Google
+This workflow is executed on a standard (non-gpu)
-Colab instance and benchmarked.
+Google Colab instance and benchmarked.
 The workflow consists of the following:

 - A Long Short Term Memory layer with the cell count matching the size of the input window (50)
 - A Dropout layer to minimize overfitting